t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 common usage of worldwide
-web where humans interpret the meaning of the presented web pages and thus achieve semantic interoperability with data (content) creators (add ref later).
+web where humans interpret the meaning of the presented web pages and thus achieve semantic interoperability with data (content) creators [NB add interop harder ref later].

 # IoT Information Model

-NB: this is a context setting section, but not the thrust of the paper, so may need to be trimmed??..]
+[NB: this is a context setting section, but not the thrust of the paper, so may need to be trimmed??..]

 An IoT information model is an abstract, formal representation of IoT thing types that often include their properties,